-This course provides a global understanding of the theory behind data management and the use of database management tools such as the Microsoft Access application for generating relational databases and the SAP Crystal Reports application for extracting customized reports from databases.
+This course provides a global understanding of the theory behind data management and the use of database management tools such as the Microsoft Access application for generating relational databases and extracting customized reports from databases.
 Instruction will be tailored around the use of these tools in handling medical office business operations as well as understanding how they both integrate with electronic health records systems.